cybersi/icp-guides/Canisters.md

 ### Retrieving the Canister ID

-You'll need Canister ID to perform the following operations.
+You'll need Canister ID to perform the canister operations.
 You have several option to get the Canister ID:

 1. **Deploying the Project**:
    Deploy your project and get the canister ID with: